SUPPORT CENTER

 5. Enhancing the validity of research: Including open-text questions in a survey or questionnaire can complement and enrich quantitative data obtained from closed-ended questions, providing a more holistic understanding of the research subject.

 However, it is essential to note that open-text questions require more time and effort to analyze and interpret compared to closed-ended questions, as the data collected is qualitative and often more nuanced.
-Authors should be prepared to invest additional resources to effectively process and utilize the information gathered from open-text questions.
+Authors should be prepared to invest additional resources to effectively process and utilise the information gathered from open-text questions.

 Read Configuring Open Text Questions to learn more.